SteveMayze/leawood_gateway/README.md

 There needs to be a management check in the list of associated nodes to see when the last time a node was in contact.
 If a threshold is exceeded, then the application is informed of a potential field problem.

+## Node Available
+When the gateway receives a Node Available message, this idicates that a sensor node has woken and is available to receive commands.
+This can be new configuration information from the application or it can be a request tha the node should provide its current readings.

+The node available message will need to be checked against a list of known nodes so that the gateway can deal with a newly added node.

 ## New Node
+If the node is not currently registered in the local list, then a request to the application will be made.
+If this is a new node, then the new entries will be made and the node added to the local list.
+It could well be that this node has moved from one gateway to another.
+In this case no new node is needed to be registered buy the allocated gateway should change.

 ## Node Removed